datanav/docs/best-practice.rst

 Data flow
 ^^^^^^^^^

 In Sesam data is collected, connected, enriched and transformed from the datasets formed from retrieving data from the source systems.
 This is done by compiling data from multiple datasets, transforming data into new data formats or standards, and adapting the data to new target systems.
 In this way, new values are created for the re-use and use of data.
-This is done in the global dataset where the main purpose is that one should not need to look up multiple datasets and compile data for each time one needs it, but rather make the connecting and enriching once and look up one place.
+This is done in the global dataset where the main purpose is that one should not need to look up multiple datasets and compile data for each time one needs it, but rather make the connecting and enriching once and look up in one place.

 Enrich data
 ^^^^^^^^^^^

 There are multiple ways to enrich the original source data, the most common one is to do a transformation, a simple example would be to concatenate “firstname” and “lastname” into a new property called “name”, that consists of both.
 This will be stored in the global dataset (in addition to the two original properties), and will be available for future integrations that might need the same transformation.

 Another way to enrich data, is to derive it based on the original property.
-One example of this can be a “map-coordinate” property that is stored in the coordinate system that google uses, but the target system needs it in another coordinate system.
+One example of this can be a “map-coordinate” property that is stored in the coordinate system that Google uses, but the target system needs it in another coordinate system.
 This is achieved by calling a coordinate microservice, that returns one or more extra properties based on other coordinate systems.
 These are then added to the global dataset in addition to the original one, giving future integrations more options if needed.

-The last common way to enrich data is by adding mapping to the properties to support a corporate standard information model or simply mapping to a target system.
+Yet another example on how to enrich data is by adding mapping to the properties to support a corporate standard information model or simply mapping to a target system.
 This adds the mapped properties to the global dataset in addition to the original properties, making it possible for integrations to chose between a standard information model or the native information model of the source system.

 Output data (late binding)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^